New 3D vision technology helps doctors ‘see’ spine during surgery

 The new technology also means surgeons do not have to look up to a separate screen during surgery.
 Before this system, surgeons had to look up from the patient to a screen, then back to the site of the surgery.
 This technology makes for a seamless, continual process during which the surgeon’s eyes do not have to dart back and forth.

 Dr. Lim said the technology is “revolutionary” and described it as wearing virtual reality glasses that project a 3D view of the patient’s spine for the surgeon.

 The xvision’s features also help decrease the radiation exposure of traditional fluoroscopy-based procedures.
 Only a few hospitals in the Chicago area are offering the new technology.

 “I’m really excited about this,” Dr. Lim said.
 “It makes existing procedures safer and more precise and opens up a whole new avenue for minimally invasive procedures.”

 About the Author

-Patrick M. O'Connell, health enews contributor, is a member of Advocate Aurora Health's public affairs team.
+Patrick M. O'Connell, health enews contributor, is a member of the public affairs team for Advocate Health Care and Aurora Health Care.
 He previously worked as a reporter at news outlets throughout the Midwest, most recently the Chicago Tribune.
 He enjoys playing and coaching baseball and basketball, hiking, reading, listening to podcasts, karaoke and spending time in nature with his family.